 Will Male Ketosis Be More Effective Than In Females?

 Apparently, most studies done on male ketosis or the ketogenic diet have only used small numbers of patients or in male mice only.
 As a result, we have some questions.
 Doctors tested ketosis by feeding male and female mice either a ketogenic diet or a standard diet.
 The keto diet comprised 75 percent fat, 3 percent carbohydrates, and 8 percent protein by mass.
-While the control diet consists of 7 percent fat, 47 percent carbohydrates, and 19 percent protein.
+While the controlled diet consists of 7 percent fat, 47 percent carbohydrates, and 19 percent protein.

 They found that the male mice on the keto diet maintained blood glucose control and lost body weight.
 Weirdly, the female mice gained weight.
 Medical News Today states that these female mice also had poorer blood sugar control compared with the female mice that ate a standard diet.
 According to the authors, these female mice developed impaired glucose tolerance.